 Although this is a good way to keep germs from spraying all over the place, it’s almost counterproductive if you don’t scrub your hands clean afterwards.
 Sneezing or coughing in your hands is a good way to spread germs to your computer, phone, doorknobs—or someone else if you shake their hand.

 If you catch yourself using your hands to barricade the germs, be sure to wash your hands with soap, friction and warm water for at least 20 seconds.
 Using hand sanitizer doesn’t substitute for good old hand washing.

 Using your sleeve is a good way to cover your sneeze or cough with smaller risks of contamination.
 Although it isn’t the best way to keep germs from traveling, some experts suggest it is better than using your hands because you are less likely to touch surfaces or other people with your sleeve than you are with your hands.
 Just be sure to cover your nose and mouth.

 Use a tissue—Tried and true

-If your allergies have been acting up, or if you’re battling the flu or a cold, then you may want to keep some tissues nearby, if not for your sake, then for everyone else’s.
+If your allergies have been acting up, or if you’re battling the flu, a cold or possible COVID-19, then keep some tissues nearby, if not for your sake, then for everyone else’s.
 Using—and then throwing away—a tissue is the best way to keep germs from spreading like wildfire.
 Be sure to wash your hands afterwards for good measure.